ho-thanh-und/tp/docs/DeveloperGuide.md

 ---
 **Use case: UC11 - Listing interview schedules**

-Similar to use case 1 except for using schedule list
+Similar to use case 1 except for using to list schedules

 **Use case: UC12 - Adding an interview schedule**